Understanding Insulin Resistance

 Scientists are beginning to get a better understanding of how insulin resistance develops.
 For starters, several genes have been identified that make a person more or less likely to develop the condition.
 It's also known that older people are more prone to insulin resistance.
 Lifestyle can play a role, too.
 Being sedentary, overweight or obese increases the risk for insulin resistance.
 Why?
 It's not clear, but some researchers theorize that extra fat tissue may cause inflammation, physiological stress or other changes in the cells that contribute to insulin resistance.
 There may even be some undiscovered factor produced by fat tissue, perhaps a hormone, that signals the body to become insulin resistant.

 Doctors don't usually test for insulin resistance as a part of standard diabetes care.
 In clinical research, however, scientists may look specifically at measures of insulin resistance, often to study potential treatments for insulin resistance or type 2 diabetes.
 They typically administer a large amount of insulin to a subject while at the same time delivering glucose to the blood to keep levels from dipping too low.
-The less glucose needed to maintain normal blood sugar levels, the greater the insulin resistance.
+The less glucose needed to maintain normal blood glucose levels, the greater the insulin resistance.

 What does it mean for your health?

 Insulin resistance comes in degrees.
-The more insulin resistant a person with type 2 is, the harder it will be to manage their diabetes because more medication is needed to get enough insulin in the body to achieve target blood sugar levels.
+The more insulin resistant a person with type 2 is, the harder it will be to manage their diabetes because more medication is needed to get enough insulin in the body to achieve target blood glucose levels.

-Insulin resistance isn't a cause of type 1 diabetes, but people with type 1 who are insulin resistant will need higher insulin doses to keep their blood sugar under control than those who are more sensitive to insulin.
+Insulin resistance isn't a cause of type 1 diabetes, but people with type 1 who are insulin resistant will need higher insulin doses to keep their blood glucose under control than those who are more sensitive to insulin.
 As with type 2, people with type 1 may be genetically predisposed to become insulin resistant, or they may develop resistance due to being overweight.
 Some research indicates that insulin resistance is a factor in cardiovascular disease and other complications in people with type 1.

 What can you do about it?